-7.3 Public Comment Period for 40% POC Reductions
+7.3 Public Comment Period for 100% POC Reductions

-Brightpoint solicited public comment on the Phase II Action Plan and considered all comments that were provided.
+Brightpoint solicited public comments on the draft Phase III Action Plan and considered all comments that were provided.
 Public comment was provided through the following means:

-A draft of the Chesapeake Bay TMDL Action plan was sent via email to the target audience identified in Minimum Control Measure 1 of the CSH MS4 Program Plan with a link where comments could be provided on the Action Plan.
+• A draft of the Chesapeake Bay TMDL Action plan was sent via email to the target audience identified in Minimum Control Measure 1 of the Brightpoint MS4 Program Plan with a link where comments could be provided on the Action Plan.